ESCOMP/CTSM/doc/source/users_guide/running-PTCLM/using-ptclm.rst

 The three required options are the three settings that MUST be specified for PTCLM to work at all.
 The other settings have default values that will default to something useful.
 The setup/run-time options control how the simulation will be setup and run.
 The dataset generation options control the generation of datasets needed when PTCLM is run.
 Most options use a double dash "--" "longname" such as "--list", but the most common options also have a short-name with a single dash (such as -m instead of --machine).

 The required options to PTCLM are: inputdata directory (-d), machine (-m) and site-name (-s).
-Inputdata directory is the directory where you have the CESM inputdata files, you need to have write access to this directory, so if you are running on a machine that you do NOT have write access to the standard inputdata location (such as NCAR yellowstone or LBNL hopper) you need to link the standard files to a location you do have control over.
+Inputdata directory is the directory where you have the CESM inputdata files, you need to have write access to this directory, so if you are running on a machine that you do NOT have write access to the standard inputdata location (such as NCAR cheyenne or LBNL hopper) you need to link the standard files to a location you do have control over.
 We recommend using the ``scripts/link_dirtree`` tool to do that. "machine" is the scripts name for the machine/compiler you will be using for your case.
 And finally site-name is the name of the site that you want to run for.
 Site-name can either be a valid supported dataset name or a Fluxnet site name from the list of sites you are running on (see the --sitegroupname for more information about the site lists).

 After PTCLM is run a case directory where you can then setup, build and run your CESM case as normal.
 It also creates a ``README.PTCLM`` in that directory that documents the commandline options to PTCLM that were used to create it.